 2. Legal Compliance

-As an owner, you may hold various licenses, permits, insurance, contracts, etc. As an employer, you will be required to maintain and report employee payroll for tax purposes.
+As an employer, you are required to maintain and report employee payroll for tax purposes.

 3. Tax Preparation (Federal, State, and Local)

-You need Supporting documents including sales slips, paid bills, invoices, receipts, deposit slips, and canceled checks.
+Supporting documents you will need sales slips, paid bills, invoices, receipts, deposit slips, and canceled checks.
 Purchases, sales, payroll, and other transactions you have in your business will generate supporting documents.

 Generally, these are the same records you use to monitor your business and prepare your financial statements.

 The financial statement may include income (profit and loss) statements and balance sheets.

 –An income statement shows the income and expenses of the business for a given period of time.